jadSalameh/rbac/README.md

 - `organization`: Organization (Many-to-One relationship)
 - `user`: User (Many-to-One relationship)

+## guards

+1. **AuthGuard**

+   - Handles JWT token validation
+   - Extracts and verifies the Bearer token from request headers
+   - Attaches the decoded user payload to the request object
+   - Throws UnauthorizedException for invalid or missing tokens

+2. **RolesGuard**

+   - Checks if the user's role matches the required roles for the endpoint
+   - Verifies if the user's role has the required permission

+3. **OrganizationAccessGuard**
+   - Ensures users can only access resources within their organization or child organization
+   - Validates organization hierarchy
+   - Prevents cross-organization access

 ## Access Control Implementation

 The system implements role-based access control through several key components: